 5/.
-Indirect Costs: CIAT administrative overhead of 15% applies to those funds managed directly by CIAT; otherwise a 4% overhead is charged.
+Indirect Costs: The CIAT administrative overhead of 15% applies to those funds managed directly by CIAT in the STRATEGIC RESEARCH budget section.
+In SUPPORT TO NETWORKS, CIAT applies a 4% overhead to allocate funds to the networks.

 Support to the Networks